ziap/ziap.github.io/content/blog/polymorphism/index.md

 std::cout << total_area(shapes) << '\n'; // 46.566370614359172
 ```

 This is great!
-It automatically figure out how to compute the area for every
+It automatically figures out how to compute the area for every
-shape that we throw at it, we don't need to manually handle every single case,
+shape that we throw at it.
+We don't need to manually handle every single case,
 and even though the shapes are heap allocated `std::unique_ptr`, makes working
 with them less painful.
-Also notice how I didn't show a single line of code on
+Also, notice how I didn't show a single line of code on
-how to compute the area, because with polymorphism it actually doesn't matter.
+how to compute the area, because with polymorphism, it actually doesn't matter.
 But currently we still hard-code the shapes, so this is possible even with
 compile-time polymorphism.
 So let's justify this by importing the shapes from
 the file.